About the Central Repository

 - Data Repository - Information Management Services, Inc (IMS)

 (3901 Calverton Blvd, Calverton, MD 20705)

 Receives, archives, maintains and distributes databases from studies.
-In addition the Data Repository analyzes stored data in response to inquiries, assists ongoing studies in preparing data for eventual archiving, coordinates cross-referencing between the three Repositories, and maintains the Central Repository website.
+In addition the Data Repository analyzes stored data in response to inquiries, assists ongoing studies in preparing data for eventual archiving, coordinates cross-referencing between the two Repositories, and maintains the Central Repository website.
 The Contractor for the Data Repository is Information Management Services, Inc, Calverton, MD.